apache/nuttx/fs/smartfs/README.txt

-  This implementation is a full-feature file system from the perspective of file and directory access (i.e. not considering low-level details like the lack of wear-leveling, etc.).
+  This implementation is a full-feature file system from the perspective of file and directory access (i.e. not considering low-level details like the lack of bad block management).
 The SMART File System was designed specifically for small SPI based FLASH parts (1-8 Mbyte for example), though this is not a limitation.
-It can certainly be used for any size FLASH and can work with any MTD device by binding it with the SMART MTD layer.
+It can certainly be used for any size FLASH and can work with any MTD device by binding it with the SMART MTD layer and has been tested with devices as large as 128MByte (using a 2048 byte sector size with 65534 sectors).
   The FS includes support for:
     - Multiple open files from different threads.
     - Open for read/write access with seek capability.
     - Appending to end of files in either write, append or read/write